-Greetings from the West Kensington and Gibbs Green Estates!
+Greetings from West Kensington & Gibbs Green Estates!

-This monstrous £8 billion scheme would replace a much used and loved piece of London with 7,500 flats.
+This monstrous £12 billion scheme would replace a much used and loved piece of London with 7,500 flats.
 80% of these would be sold at market prices with one bed flats starting at £600,000.
 10% of the new homes would replace the estates.
 A further 10% will be so-called affordable housing.
-The number of ‘affordable’ homes is woefully inadequate and they won’t be affordable because the flats for rent would be let at 80% of market value.
+The number of ‘affordable’ homes is woefully inadequate and they won’t be affordable because the flats would be sold or let at 65% of market value.
 In this area, one bedroom flats sell for more than half a million pounds.

-Residents from two thirds of households are members of West Ken & Gibbs Green Community Homes Limited, the company set up by residents to take over the ownership of their estates.
+Over 600 residents from two thirds of households are members of West Ken & Gibbs Green Community Homes Limited (WKGGCH), the company set up by residents to take over the ownership of their estates.
 The Members have elected a Board which is made up of 14 residents and 4 housing experts.
 The Board meets every couple of months to progress its founding aim, which is to improve the neighbourhood and save the estates by transferring them into community ownership under resident control.

 In January 2010, residents wrote to the then Secretary of State inviting him to make the regulations needed for him to have the power under S34A to require local authorities to cooperate with transfer requests.

 In December 2013, after years of lobbying, the Coalition Government implemented the Right to Transfer by making the Regulations and publishing the Guidance.

 In May 2014 the Conservative administration was toppled.
 The Labour administration’s manifesto stated: